gavodachs/docker-dachs/README.md

 ## Getting started

-> Command-lines that should run from you host system (MacOS, Linux) are prefixed
+> Command-lines running from the _host_ system are prefixed by <code>(host)</code>.
-> by <code>(host)</code>.
-And command-lines preceded by <code>(cont)</code> are
-> meant to be run from inside the container.
+> And command-lines preceeded by <code>(cont)</code> are run from inside the container.

-The easiest way to have [Dachs-on-Docker][4] running is by simply running the Postgres (`chbrandt/dachs:postgres`) container and then the Dachs-server container (`chbrandt/dachs:server`):
+[Dachs-on-Docker][4] is a combination of two services/containers, a Postgres (`chbrandt/dachs:postgres`) db/container and the Dachs server/container
+(`chbrandt/dachs:server`):
 ```
 (host)$ docker run -dt --name postgres chbrandt/dachs:postgres
 (host)$ docker run -dt --name dachs --link postgres -p 80:80 chbrandt/dachs:server
 ```
-> *Note:* the `postgres` container _must_ be named "`postgres`" when running it.

 After those lines, go to <http://localhost> (in the web browser) to see the default DaCHS web interface.

 **_DaCHS-on-Docker_ is running**.

+> *Note:* the `postgres` container _must_ be named "`postgres`" when running it.

+Cool.
-Before going to the next session -- where we'll add some data to it, let's just handle for a moment the Docker command-line interface to change the state of DaCHS.
+Before going to the next session -- where we'll add some data to it--, let's first handle for a moment the Docker command-line interface to change the state of DaCHS.

-Let's modify the _name of our site_.
+Let's modify our site's _title_.
 We will do that by adding the respective parameter to dachs' configuration file, and then restart `gavo` (the `dachs` daemon):
 ```